possibly early 1900s

 Gift of Katherine C. White 1972.331

-Originally dressed with an elaborate fiber coiffure, this face mask with a high forehead in northern Dan style was called either sagbwe or gunyege.
+A Dan face mask's use and the costume that accompanied it are important elements that contribute to the name it receives.
+While we don't know those details, we can say it originally had an elaborate fiber hairstyle attached through the holes around the edge.
+Based on its appearance and other similar examples, this face mask with a high forehead in northern Dan style may have been called either sagbwe or gunyege.
 As a "runner mask," it was engaged in running competitions once organized every Sunday during the dry season.
-As a "fire-watcher," its main task was to protect the village from fire when the dangerous Harmattan desert wind blew during the dry season.
+As a "fire-watcher," its main task was to protect the village from fire when the dangerous desert wind called Harmattan blew during the dry season.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.